History – The Multicultural Communities Council of South Australia

 At first the MCCSA was located in Gawler Place, eventually moving to 113 Gilbert St in the City where it has been based for over 15 years.
 The MCCSA has, with the funds available, tried to balance the practical service needs of the communities with advocacy so that the Government of the day is aware of the changing needs of migrant communities, both of recent arrivals and the long standing, but aging communities.
 At present (2019) MCCSA is running 15 different programs for a wide range of communities.
 These programs fill niche needs but also act where the Government considers a non-government organisation can achieve an objective more readily.
 In recent years the MCCSA has grown rapidly and as the peak body now represents 115 ethnic organisations.

-In recording the development of the MCCSA over its first 20 years, the project observes the changing nature of a multicultural South Australia and nation.
-The needs of modern migrants differ in many respects to those of previous generations, and so the role of the MCCSA remains critical for the immigrants’ and our society’s well-being.
+With a history of service to migrant communities going back forty five years and inheriting a tradition of seventy, we observe the changing nature of a multicultural South Australia and nation.
+The needs of recent migrants differ in many respects to those of previous generations, and so in its role in reflecting and transmitting to governments the changing needs of immigrant communities and where necessary meeting these needs the MCCSA remains critical for the immigrants’ and our society’s well-being.

 The needs of migrant communities change in an ever changing world, but the MCCSA remains a steady friend and source of support to all multicultural communities

 Deputy Chairperson and Historian